aditya-an1l/aditya-an1l/README.md

 **I'm Aditya.
 This is my GitHub Page.**

-I use GitHub to contribute to work on open-source projects and collaborate with the community to learn, improve and grow.
+I use GitHub to showcase my projects and contribute to open-source.

 I'm passionate about **Artificial Intelligence**, **Science**, and **Technology** in general.